Local-Canonicalization Equivariant Graph Neural Networks for Sample-Efficient and Generalizable Swarm Robot Control: Experiments

-\textbf{Experimental Setup.} In the real world, we demonstrate our LEGO approach in the \emph{Tag-occlusion} environment consisting of two pursuers, one evader, and two obstacles, as illustrated in Fig.~\ref{fig:experiment_setup}.
-Both the pursuers and the evader are realized with \emph{Crazyflie 2.1+} nano drones.
-The position of each drone is tracked using its built-in IMU with Kalman filtering~\cite{welch1995introduction}, which is used to construct the global state $X$.
-We first train our policy in simulation and then deploy it on the real-world platform.
+\textbf{Experimental setup.} We deploy a LEGO policy trained in simulation on a physical \emph{Tag-occlusion} setup with two pursuers, one evader, and two obstacles, as shown in Figure~\ref{fig:experiment_setup}.
+Each agent is implemented using a Crazyflie 2.1+ nano quadrotor.
+The initial drone poses are measured manually to establish a common global frame, after which onboard IMU measurements and Kalman-filtered state estimates are used to track the drones and construct the global state $X$.
+The policy is deployed without additional real-world training.

-In simulation, once the pursuers capture the evader, both agents can continue moving without consequence.
-In the real world, however, such a capture would result in an unavoidable collision, potentially damaging the drones and causing the experiment to fail.
-To prevent this, the pursuers and evader are assigned to maneuver at different altitudes.
-To prevent downwash effects, one drone is briefly paused when it approaches another too closely.
-Furthermore, to reduce the risk of collisions with obstacles, we use obstacles with a diameter of 0.1\,m, which is slightly smaller than the size used during policy training.
+For safe operation, the pursuers and evader fly at different altitudes to avoid collisions at capture.
+A drone is briefly paused when another approaches too closely to reduce downwash effects.
+We also use obstacles with diameter $0.1\,\mathrm{m}$, slightly smaller than those used during training, to provide an additional safety margin.

-\textbf{Robustness.} To demonstrate that zero-shot scalability improves robustness in real-world settings, we design a scenario with a total horizon of $T=100$ in which one of the pursuers lands off at the time-step $t=30$, (i.e., breaks down during the chasing).
-As shown in Fig.~\ref{fig:trajectory_demo}, where $\times$ marks the position at which one pursuer breaks down, while the remaining pursuer continues to chase the evader, highlighting that our method maintains functionality even under agent failure.
-Specifically, although the "broken" pursuer is inactive, it serves as a roadblock that prevents the evader from approaching its vicinity, while the remaining pursuer switches its strategy from blocking the evader’s path to directly chasing it.
+\textbf{Robustness to agent failure.} We evaluate deployment under an unexpected reduction in team size using trials of horizon $T=100$.
+At time $t=30$, one pursuer is disabled and remains stationary, without retraining or fine-tuning the policy.
+In Figure~\ref{fig:trajectory_demo}, $\times$ marks the pursuer's position at failure.
+The remaining pursuer continues to pursue the evader, demonstrating that LEGO remains operational after the loss of one agent.
+Qualitatively, the active pursuer transitions from coordinated blocking to direct pursuit, while the stationary pursuer continues to constrain the evader's motion.